 Now, monkey coffee is another specialty coffee, a rare type that comes from the coffee cherries, chewed by the Rhesus monkeys in India.
 Just like the civet cat, the monkeys always select only the ripest, sweetest, and best coffee cherries.
 They pick them, chew them slowly, and spit the seeds (coffee beans) on the ground.

-The workers pick these chewed spits of coffee beans, wash them, process, and dry.
+The workers pick these chewed spits of coffee beans, wash them, process them, and dry them.
 What follows is the roasting process and then selling the coffee.

 Because of the monkey’s saliva, the coffee tastes different than your usual cup of joe.
 You can prepare them just like any other coffee, but the taste may surprise you.
 It’s the saliva that causes the enzymes in the coffee beans to break down, consequently changing the flavor of the coffee.
 What’s more, you can also see tooth marks on the coffee beans.